 Patricia has conducted extensive research on how to design and implement interventions (e.g., technologies, workflow processes) so they meet the needs of health care professionals.
 Her research program aims to develop a fundamental understanding of how to design information technologies to support high order cognitive functions while striking a balance between automation and human operation.
 She has also conducted extensive research on improving patient safety in outpatient chemotherapy environments, assessing the risks associated with intravenous medication administration, mitigating interruptions during delivery of high-risk medical procedures, and identifying latent safety threats and evaluating team performance during in-situ trauma simulations.

-Dr. Trbovich has received funding for her research through various granting agencies including the National Sciences and Engineering Research Council (NSERC) and the Canadian Patient Safety Institute (CPSI).
+Dr. Trbovich has received funding for her research through various granting agencies including the National Sciences and Engineering Research Council (NSERC), the Ontario Centres for Excellence (OCE), the Canadian Institutes of Health Research (CIHR), and the Canadian Patient Safety Institute (CPSI).

 In 2015, her team received the Association for the Advancement of Medical Instrumentation & Becton Dickinson Patient Safety Award recognizing outstanding achievement by healthcare professionals who have made a significant advancement toward the improvement of patient safety.